ptycho/ptypy/doc/rst/concept.rst

        implemented if needed).
 The sub-class DynamicStorage can adapt the size of its buffer (cropping and/or padding) depending on the Views.

    **View class**
        A low-weight class that contains all information to access a 2D piece of a Storage within a Container.
+The basic idea is that the View access is controlled by a physical position and its frame, such that one is not bothered by memory/array addresses when accessing data.

 Import some modules

 ::